jolapodolszanska/iris-dataset-exercises/README.md

 ## Configuration

-Plik `IRIS - IRIS.csv` powinien zostać umieszczony w tym samym folderze/katalogu co plik tego notatnika.
+The file `IRIS - IRIS.csv` should be placed in the same folder/directory as the file of this notepad.